3 years full-time (plus optional placement year)

 You will undertake the following core modules:

-You will choose four of the following options:
+You will choose two of the following options:

 The Research Project is your chance to investigate a topic relevant to your interests from a wide range of projects across the Department.